mwangaben/auth/README.md

 ```

 Refresh is a **rotation**: the old refresh token is revoked, and a new
-access + refresh pair is issued.
-Reusing an old refresh token will fail.
+access + refresh pair is issued with fresh expiries.
+Reusing an old refresh
+token will fail.

+Refreshing only checks the refresh token's expiry.
+It succeeds even if the
+current access token has already expired — that's the point.

 ### 6. Revoke Tokens